sedbangi/node-terminal-contracts/README.md

 #### Install Node and Yarn

-[Node](http://nodejs.org/) at least v20 and [Yarn](https://classic.yarnpkg.com/lang/en/docs/install/).
+Install [Node](http://nodejs.org/) (at least v20) and [Yarn](https://classic.yarnpkg.com/lang/en/docs/install/).
 You should be able to run the following command after the installation procedure below.
 Example:

 ```bash
 $ node --version